tommasomoretti/nameless-analytics-server-side-client-tag/README.md

 Please note:
   - the user cookie contains the client_id.
-  - The session cookie contains both the session_id and the page_id of the last event.
+  - the session cookie contains the client_id, the session_id and the page_id of the last event.
 The actual session_id is the cookie value without the page_id.

 ## Cross-domain